fbpx

 One question that arises is how to use your sustain pedal, which is typically plugged into one of your controllers, to control only specific splits.
 Well, it turns out that if you follow the advice above, this becomes really trivial.

-By the way, before we continue, we should point out that the sustain pedal, assuming it is generating MIDI messages using CC number 64, is the exception to the rule about mapping all MIDI messages to widgets.
-The main reason for this is because most plugins do not expose a “Sustain” parameter and just assume that MIDI CC 64 will always be used so you generally have no choice other than to just route your sustain pedal directly to plugins where you want sustain.
+Before we continue, note that the sustain pedal is generating MIDI messages using CC number 64.
+This is the exception to the rule about mapping all MIDI messages to widgets.
+The main reason for this is because most plugins do not expose a “Sustain” parameter.
+They just assume that MIDI CC 64 will always be used.
+Therefore, you generally have no choice other than to just route your sustain pedal directly to plugins where you want sustain.

 Let’s suppose you want a split where the left half of your keyboard plays strings and the right half plays acoustic piano and you want your sustain pedal to only affect the acoustic piano.